pixelgamewizard/pgwbandedtorches/doc/1_16_5/README.md

 Please go ahead and use this in modpacks, Youtube videos, Twitch streams, etc. I'd be happy if you let me know that you at least like the mod, but it isn't absolutely essential.

 If you find problems or have questions, the best place for letting me know is the project's GitHub page.
-Though if I don't respond, do feel free to give me a ping on [Twitter](https://twitter.com/PixelGameWizard)!